-Though their own civil lawsuit, they subpoenaed the cellphone records and not only discovered texting activity during that drive, but also, that the phone was still in the car for weeks after the crash - just sitting in a junkyard.
+Though my own civil lawsuit, I subpoenaed the cellphone records and not only discovered texting activity during that drive, but also, that the phone was still in the car for weeks after the crash - just sitting in a junkyard.
 The police never looked for the phone nor the phone records; this revelation had to come from my own efforts.

-At first they thought it was a faulty investigation but what they surprisingly discovered was that there is nothing in place.
+At first I thought there was a faulty investigation but what I surprisingly discovered was that there is nothing in place.

 (Alliance Combating Distracted Driving)

 Meet the Textalyzer